-- ➤ Only supported service packs should be installed, with latest patches. - ➤ Consult the Microsoft documentation for supported platforms.
+- Only supported service packs should be installed.
+Patches newer than the installed service pack are also supported. - ► Consult the Microsoft documentation for supported platforms.

 Examples of Tested Deployments

 The following table details the deployment environments that have been rigorously tested by HP quality assurance personnel.